Students who are interested in being part of the ILHP must meet the following criteria:

 - An ILHP student must take one of the following two course options, depending upon his/her designated major:

-Honors Directed Independent Study (EGN 4906, 3 credit hours)
+Honors Directed Independent Study (EGN 4906 - or EGN 5908 for BS/MS students only, 3 credit hours)

 - Allows an Ocean and Mechanical Engineering ILHP student to carry out collaborative research projects in the Innovations and Leadership Laboratory.
 The projects will enable students to investigate multi-disciplinary, open-ended problems with systematic design and development plans.
 This course can be counted as a Technical Elective for the Mechanical Engineering program but not for the Ocean Engineering program;